 Lumbar spine stenosis prevention techniques include:

-- Exercise regularly – low-impact strengthening exercises are an effective way to increase back and neck muscle mass and reduce the risk of injury or muscle inflammation as we get older.
+- Exercise regularly – performing low-impact strengthening exercises is an effective way to increase neck and back muscle mass and reduce the risk of injury or muscle inflammation as we get older.
 Strengthening the back with targeted exercises can also reduce the severity of a back injury and prevent the likelihood of re-injury.

-- Proper stretching – like exercising, proper stretching is a great way to increase the flexibility of the back and reduce the chance of muscle strain.
-Yoga classes and Pilates are great examples of proven-effective stretching techniques.
+- Stretch Properly – like exercising, properly stretching is a great way to increase the flexibility of the back and reduce the chance of muscle strain.
+Yoga and Pilates are great examples of proven-effective stretching techniques.

-- Maintain a healthy weight – being overweight or obese increases the strain put on the back and neck and greatly increases the chances of stenosis and other back problems.
-Eating right and staying fit, on the other hand, help maintain a healthy back.
+- Maintain a healthy weight – being overweight or obese increases the strain put on the neck and back and greatly increases the chances of stenosis and other back problems.
+Eating right and staying fit, on the other hand, helps maintain a healthy back.

 - Maintain a proper posture – walking upright is important for reducing the stress placed on the spine every day.